centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 ...
 ```

-4. Update the method used by the apache multi-processus module in **/etc/httpd/conf.modules.d/00-mpm.conf**:
+4. Update the method used by the apache multi-process module in **/etc/httpd/conf.modules.d/00-mpm.conf**:

    Comment the following line: